Typical offer: -Entry requirements

 What's the course about?

 Tourism is a career that can take you anywhere.
-Our course is recognised by the Tourism Management Institute (TMI) and we’re rated TEF Gold, making us one of the best universities for teaching and support.
+Our course is recognised by the Tourism Management Institute (TMI), making us one of the best universities for teaching and support.
 It explores the latest trends and practices within the industry, examining the impact tourism has on destinations, as well as the sector’s sustainability, cultural influences and community engagement.
 You’ll also have the chance to take a six-month internship at Walt Disney World, Florida, and study at the University of California Riverside in an exclusive partnership with the University of Hertfordshire.

 You can also study a language with this course.
 You can be awarded the degree ‘with language’ in the title if you choose to study a foreign language in all years of study.

 As part of our enterprise and employability focus, we give you many options to gain work experience.
 You can undertake internships during the summer, engage in multiple work shadowing opportunities, and take on a year long placement between your second and third year.
 Our students have completed placements with a wide variety of businesses, such as Walt Disney, Rent-a-car Enterprise, TUI Travel, Thomson Cruises, Mundy Cruising, Wendy Wu Tour Operator, Ramblers Worldwide Holidays, Hilton Worldwide, Heathrow Airport and EasyJet.